 *You do need Wi-Fi access for this to work, of course.

 What cool things do you do on your Kindle Fire?
-Share them with me!
+Share them in the comments below!